MicrosoftDocs/windows-itpro-docs/windows/security/information-protection/bitlocker/ts-bitlocker-recovery-issues.md

 audience: ITPro
 ms.collection: Windows Security Technologies\BitLocker
 ms.topic: troubleshooting
-ms.date: 10/7/2019
+ms.date: 10/14/2019
 ---

 # BitLocker recovery: known issues

 This article describes common issues that can occur that prevent BitLocker from behaving as expected when recovering a drive, or may cause BitLocker to start recovery unexpectedly.
 The article provides guidance for addressing those issues.

+> [!NOTE]
+> In this article, "recovery password" refers to the 48-digit recovery password and "recovery key" refers to 32-digit recovery key.
+For more information, see [BitLocker key protectors](https://docs.microsoft.com/windows/security/information-protection/bitlocker/prepare-your-organization-for-bitlocker-planning-and-policies#bitlocker-key-protectors).

-## Windows 10 asks for a BitLocker recovery key even though you did not set up a recovery key
+## Windows 10 asks for a BitLocker recovery password even though you did not set up a recovery password

-Windows 10 prompts you for a BitLocker recovery key.
-However, you have not configured a BitLocker recovery key.
+Windows 10 prompts you for a BitLocker recovery password.
+However, you have not configured a BitLocker recovery password.

 ### Resolution